HL7/crmi-ig/input/pages/artifact-repository-service.md

 The _release_ operation supports updating the status of an existing _draft_ artifact to _active_.
 The operation sets the _date_ element of the resource and pins versions of all direct and transitive references.
 Child artifacts (i.e. artifacts that _compose_ the existing artifact) are also Released, recursively.

 ##### Draft
 The _draft_ operation supports the creation of a new draft version of an existing artifact in _active_ status.
-This operation creates a new resource with the same contents as the existing artifact, but with a status of _draft_ and a version appended with `-draft`.
+This operation creates a new resource with the same contents as the existing artifact, but with a status of _draft_ and a pre-release label of `-draft` appended to the version.

 The following parameters SHOULD be supported for the draft operations: